-Fund balance of governmental funds \$ 14,381,561 Amounts reported for governmental activities in the statement of net position is different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported in the governmental funds balance sheet.
-10,725,824 Long-term liabilities applicable to the District are not due and payable in the current period and accordingly are not reported as fund liabilities.
+Fund balance of governmental funds \$ 14,381,562 Amounts reported for governmental activities in the statement of net position is different because: Non-current assets used in governmental activities are not current financial resources and, therefor are not reported in the governmental funds balance sheet.
+However, the Statement of Net Positic includes those non-current assets among the assets of the District as a whole. are not reported in the governmental funds balance sheet.
+10,725,824 Recognized OPEB related amounts are reported as deferred outflows of resources in the government-wide financial statements.
+312,420 Recognized pension related amounts are reported as deferred outflows of resources are not reported in the government-wide financial statements.
+1,543,050 Long-term liabilities applicable to the District are not due and payable in the current period and accordingly are not reported as fund liabilities.
 All liabilities both current and long-term, are reported in the Statement of Net Position.
-Compensated absences (662,567) Net other post-employment benefits liability (564,833) Pollution remediation obligation (2,100,000) Net pension liability (1,763,285) Deferred inflows of resources (131,145) Deferred outflows of resources 1,284,772 Net position of governmental activities \$ 21,170,327
+Compensated absences (662,567) Net other post-employment benefits liability (877,253) Net pension liability (1,763,285) Pollution remediation obligation (2,100,000) Recognized pension related amounts are reported as deferred inflows of resources are not reported in the government-wide financial statements.
+(157,877) Net position of governmental activities \$ 21,401,874